Federico Malvestiti: Italian F4

-Malvestiti's first outing in single seaters was in Italian F4 in 2015 with Antonelli Motorsport where he competed in two rounds, finishing no higher than 12th.
-In 2016 Malvestiti competed full time with Antonelli Motorsport where he scored points twice and finished 25th in the standings.
-Malvestiti's 2nd season in 2017 saw him drive for Jenzer Motorsport.
-Malvestiti scored points six times and finished 10th in the standings.
-His 3rd and last season in Italian F4 was his best as he would finish fifth in the standings with four podiums, two pole positions, and a win at Imola.
+Malvestiti's first outing in single seaters was in Italian F4 in 2015 with Antonelli Motorsport, where he competed in two rounds, finishing no higher than 12th.
+In 2016, Malvestiti competed full time with Antonelli Motorsport where he scored points twice and finished 25th in the standings.
+Malvestiti's second season in 2017 saw him drive for Jenzer Motorsport.
+Malvestiti scored points six times and finished tenth in the standings.
+His third and last season in Italian F4 was his best as he would finish fifth in the standings with four podiums, two pole positions, and a win at Imola.

 ADAC Formula 4

 Malvestiti took part as a guest driver in the 2018 ADAC Formula 4 Championship for Jenzer Motorsport at the second round at the Hockenheimring.
-Malvestiti finished 7th and 10th but as he was a guest driver, he did not score points.
+Malvestiti finished seventh and tenth but as he was a guest driver, he did not score points.

 Formula Renault Eurocup

 In 2019, Malvestiti competed for Bhaitech in the Formula Renault Eurocup.
-His only podium came at Circuit de Spa-Francorchamps where he secured 3rd place, four more points finishes took him to 14th in the table with 36 points.
+His only podium came at Circuit de Spa-Francorchamps where he secured third place, four more points finishes took him to 14th in the table with 36 points.

 FIA Formula 3 Championship

 2019

 Malvestiti driving the Dallara F3 2019 during the 2022 Spielberg Formula 3 round.

 Artem Petrov's lack of funding at the end of the first race in 2019 meant that Jenzer Motorsport replaced him with Giorgio Carrara.
-However, due to visa complications, Malvestiti replaced Carrara for the forth round at Silverstone.
-The Italian retired in the Feature race due to a battery failure and finished 23rd in the sprint race.
+However, due to visa complications, Malvestiti replaced Carrara for the fourth round at Silverstone.
+He retired in the Feature race due to a battery failure and finished 23rd in the sprint race.